 I was on crutches for 6 weeks.
 I could walk unaided after hip surgery after about 4 weeks but kept the crutches per doctor’s orders.
 I carried a fold up cane for the first week I was crutch free in case I got really tired or tweaky feeling.

-I started to feel “normal” walking after about 3 months and started a jogging protocol after about 4 months.
+After about 3 months I started to feel “normal” while walking, and started a jogging protocol after about 4 months.
 More leg strength training started at 6 months.

 I just had my one year follow up with my doctor, and he said it can take up to 2 years for a labrum to fully heal.
 Especially one like mine, which had the “flap.”
 I was like “um, what?”
 Would have liked to know that before surgery, thanks!

-But in reality, I can totally understand why healing takes so long.
+But in reality, I can totally understand why hip arthroscopy recovery takes so long.
 There’s minimal blood flow inside a joint, so the tissue takes longer to heal.

 Some people seem to recover much faster than me.
 I read blogs that people were running after a few months and going back to pivot sports like soccer.
 I don’t know if it’s just my situation, but going back in to high levels of activity seems a little scary for me, even at one year after surgery.
 I am just really protective of the hip now and don’t want to do anything to harm it.